 If your doctor has recommended that you get a biopsy or you wonder whether to have one, you can seek a second opinion before undergoing any procedures.

-If you do need a biopsy, you may also want to get a second opinion after your biopsy to ensure.
-This will ensure your diagnosis is accurate and that your treatment recommendation is appropriate.
+If you do need a biopsy, you may also want to get a second opinion after your biopsy.
+This will help ensure your diagnosis is accurate and that your treatment recommendation is appropriate.

 Breast calcifications are calcium deposits within breast tissue.
-On mammograms, they look like white spots or flecks and are usually so small that you cannot physically feel them.
+On mammograms, they look like white spots or flecks and are usually so small that you can’t physically feel them.
 They’re common in older women, especially those who have gone through menopause.

 Breast calcifications can form in several different ways.
 The most common is to form naturally as a part of the aging process.
 Calcification may also occur due to: